Korbank/harpcaller/documentation/daemon/operations.rst

 module that will be used to authenticate requests.
 See :ref:`harpd-auth-modules` for list of modules shipped with :program:`harpd`.

+Python environment may specify additional module locations.
+To do this, config should contain ``python.path`` variable.
+The simplest form is either a single path or a list of paths, in which case the paths will be *appended* to :obj:`sys.path`.
+More sophisticated way is to specify ``python.path.prepend`` and/or ``python.path.append`` (each to be, again, either a single path or a list of paths), which gives some control over where the paths will be put.

+``sys.path`` is adjusted *before* configuring logging, loading procedures, or loading authentication module.
+This mechanism may be used to keep any additional libraries in a place different than Python's usual module search path.

 Configuration for :program:`harpd` should look like this (YAML):

 .. code-block:: yaml